 Carbon monoxide detectors work in one of three ways.
 Biomimetic sensors contain a gel that changes color when it absorbs carbon monoxide.
 The carbon monoxide detector monitors the color of this gel and sounds the alarm when it changes.

 Other detectors use a metal oxide semiconductor.
 This semiconductor is similar to the chips on an electronic circuit board and contains silica, which is sensitive to the presence of carbon monoxide.
 When it detects the gas, it reduces the amount of current flowing through the detector to trigger the alarm.
 The final option is an electrochemical sensor.
 In these detectors, small electrodes bathe in a chemical solution that changes when exposed to carbon monoxide, sounding the alarm when they sense this change.

 What They Need

-Both smoke and carbon monoxide alarms need electricity to operate.
+Both smoke and carbon monoxide alarms need a power source to operate.
 Some units operate independently of your home's electricity and rely on a battery.
-These detectors work only when they have a good battery.
 If you opt for this type of detector, hold down the test button once a month to make sure the unit is still working.
-Change the batteries once a year or use a lithium-ion battery that needs changed only once every five years.
+Change the batteries once a year, or use a lithium-ion battery that needs changed only once every five years.
 If you remove a pesky smoke alarm battery while cooking, you must remember to put it back promptly.

-Some units plug into an electrical outlet or get wired directly into your home.
-These detectors often have a battery backup that keeps them working when the power goes out.
-Though a bit trickier to install, hardwired detectors are generally more forgiving since you don't have to remember to maintain them as often as you do battery powered units.
+Some smoke detector and carbon monoxide units plug into an electrical outlet or get wired directly into your home.
+Sometimes a part of your home security system, these detectors often have a battery backup that keeps them working when the power goes out.
+Though a bit trickier to install, hardwired detectors are generally more forgiving since you don't have to remember to maintain them as often as you do battery-powered units.
 If you are having smoke alarms and carbon monoxide detectors hardwired into your home, consider wiring them together so when one goes off they all go off.